-Mental Health and SUD Treatment
+Mental Health/SUD Treatment/Cognitive Behavioral Intervention

 In 2017, our Department noticed a significant decrease in those youth voluntarily participating in Juvenile Drug Court.
 Furthermore, and due to the automatic sealing of juvenile records, youth were not motivated to participate.
 Additionally, no youth would be assigned to Juvenile Drug Court (JDC) unless the minor did so voluntarily.
-As a result, the Probation Department and partner agency, Juvenile Justice Mental Health (JJMH), had to re-organize the staffing and re-evaluate the referral process for those youth who are in need of Mental Health or SUD treatment.
-While JDC will no longer be the program used to address the needs of higher level, co-occurring disorder youth, JJMH will continue to be partner in our re-organization for those youth that meet eligibility.
-For those youth who are lower risk or do not meet eligibility for JJMH services, additional Community-Based Organization/non-profit options were pursed with contracts for Mental Health, Substance Abuse, and Domestic Violence (DV) /Victim Awareness that were started in early January 2019.
-These services will be continued in the 20/21 Fiscal Year.
+As a result, the Probation Department and partner agency, Juvenile Justice Mental Health (JJMH), had to re-organize the staffing and re-evaluate the referral process for those youth who were in need of Mental Health or SUD treatment.
+JJMH continued to be a partner in our re-organization for those youth that meet their eligibility.
+For those youth who were mid-to-low risk or who do not meet eligibility for JJMH services, additional Community-Based Organization/non-profit options were pursed with contracts for Mental Health,Substance Abuse, Cognitive Behavioral Intervention and Domestic Violence (DV) /Victim Awareness that were started in 2018 and early 2019.
+These services will be continued in the FY 21/22.